miguelperezenciso/NGScrashcourse/README.md

 This is a few hour lecture approx that I teach at Universitat Autonoma of Barcelona MSc in Bioinformatics.
 It contains first basic steps for someone who has not had exposure to NGS analyses, yet is familiar with linux commands.

 ### Exploring...
-1- Browse GTAK best practices (https://software.broadinstitute.org/gatk/best-practices/): https://software.broadinstitute.org/gatk/best-practices/workflow?id=11165; https://software.broadinstitute.org/gatk/best-practices/workflow?id=11145
+1- Browse GTAK best practices (https://software.broadinstitute.org/gatk/best-practices/):In particular, you can take a look at  https://software.broadinstitute.org/gatk/best-practices/workflow?id=11165; and https://software.broadinstitute.org/gatk/best-practices/workflow?id=11145

 2-